Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 When this is not for you

-The 6-in-1 Plasma Pen is for SH bumps you are confident in, in locations that are not on the eyelid, the eye-corner area, or the inside of the nose.
+The 6-in-1 Plasma Pen is only for SH bumps you are confident in, away from the eyelid, eye-corner, and inside of the nose.

 Do not use it on a bump that bleeds without trauma, is growing, has changed shape or color, has an uneven border, has a pearly translucent edge (a potential basal cell carcinoma sign), hurts, or simply does not look like your other bumps.
 Do not use it on a pigmented brown or black growth.
-Do not use it on the nose tip if the lesion is deep without checking with a derm first.
+Do not use it on a deep nose-tip lesion without checking with a derm first.
 Do not use it during pregnancy without checking with your doctor.

 For any growth you are unsure about, see a dermatologist.
 The at-home option is for the SH you already know.